SSPO: Subsentence-level Policy Optimization: Introduction

 \section{Introduction}

 In recent years, Reinforcement Learning has greatly improved the reasoning capabilities of large language models (LLMs).
-Given verifiable rewards, language models are able to solve sophisticated problems, such as Mathematics and programming, through large-scale RL.
+Given verifiable rewards, language models can solve sophisticated problems, such as mathematics and programming, through large-scale RL.
 These RL methods allow LLMs to explore and apply a long chain-of-thought to tackle difficult problems.
 With increasing response length, the reasoning performance of LLMs has been markedly enhanced.
 GRPO \citep{shao2024deepseekmath}, the main algorithm of RLVR, exhibits stability issues while training large language models, often resulting in high-variance training noise, leading to model collapse.
-In order to address these challenges, GSPO \citep{zhao2025geometric}, an excellent RL algorithm modified by GRPO, introduces a response-level important ratio and becomes more efficient and stable compared to GRPO.
+In order to address these challenges, GSPO \citep{zhao2025geometric}, an excellent RL algorithm modified by GRPO, introduces a response-level importance ratio and becomes more efficient and stable compared to GRPO.

 However, applying a response-level importance sampling ratio to RLVR training might cause other problems.
-Firstly, due to all the response tokens sharing a common importance sampling ratio, that calculated based on the average importance weight of each token in response, these tokens might all be clipped by the PPO-clip mechanism when a few tokens possess extremely high or low values of importance ratio.
-This will result in a high clipping rate and mass waste of sampled data.
-Secondly, when there are a few abnormal values of tokens’ importance weight in a response, these anomalies might be preserved in the gradient after taking the average.
+Firstly, due to all the response tokens sharing a common importance sampling ratio, which has been calculated based on the average importance weight of each token in response, these tokens might all be clipped by the PPO-clip mechanism when a few tokens possess extremely high or low values of importance ratio.
+This will result in a high clipping rate and mass waste of the sampled data.
+Secondly, when there are a few abnormal values of the importance weight of tokens in a response, these anomalies might be preserved in the gradient after taking the average.
 These preserved tokens possibly affect the training stability and training efficiency.